 How to apply

-- If you are already known to us and receive support services at home, we can arrange a review of your care and support needs.
+- If you are already known to us and receive care services at home, we can arrange a review of your care and support needs.

-- If you are not already known to us and do not receive support services at home we will arrange a full care needs assessment.
+- If you are not already known to us and do not receive care services at home we will arrange a full care needs assessment.